Puget Sound and Pacific Railroad: History

 Much of the line was originally constructed by the Puget Sound & Grays Harbor Railroad in 1890.
 The Northern Pacific Railway purchased this line from Summit, Washington, to Montesano shortly after the PS&GH started operations.
 The NP then completed a line from Centralia to Elma and from Montesano to Grays Harbor bringing rail service to Grays Harbor in 1892.

 The company began operations on August 30, 1997, when the line was purchased from the Burlington Northern Santa Fe Railway (BNSF) by the ParkSierra Railgroup, which also formed the Arizona and California Railroad and the California Northern Railroad.
 The ParkSierra Railgroup was purchased in January 2002 by RailAmerica.
 In 2012, RailAmerica, along with the PSAP, was purchased by Genesee and Wyoming Inc with an STB approval in December 2012.

 The PSAP interchanges with BNSF Railway and Union Pacific Railroad near Centralia, Washington.
 From there, the line reaches west to Grays Harbor, Washington, and northeast to Bangor Base, Washington, a total of nearly 80 mi.
 This line serves Naval Base Kitsap with its only rail connection to the rest of the North American rail network.

 Operations

+The railroad's main commodities are timber products, garbage, and chemicals.
+In the 2010s, the Port of Grays Harbor saw a steady increase in business due to the Army Corps of Engineers deepening of the navigation channel to 38 feet (from 36 feet) and other port-facility improvements undertaken by the Port of Grays Harbor Commission.
+The improvements made (or planned) include the addition of more than nine miles of trackage in order to handle unit trains of up to 110 cars.
+Though small compared to the nearby Ports of Seattle and Tacoma, its location directly on the Pacific Coast makes the Port of Grays Harbor slightly closer to Asian ports than those located on Puget Sound.
+This results in savings in transit time and specialized-personnel costs.

-The railroad's main commodities are timber products, garbage, as well as chemicals.
-In 2011 The Port of Grays Harbor saw a steady increase in business due to it being the only deep sea port near Seattle.
-The line from Centralia, Washington to Grays Harbor, Washington now has unit grain, soy bean, soda ash, auto, garbage, and military trains in addition to their regular local traffic.
-BNSF Railway and Union Pacific Railroad locomotive power are considered home on the PSAP as they run through on these unit trains to Grays Harbor, Washington for unloading.
-These run through trains are operated by PSAP crews.
+The PSAP line from Centralia, Washington to Grays Harbor, Washington now has unit grain, soy bean, soda ash, auto, garbage, and military trains in addition to their regular local traffic.
+BNSF Railway and Union Pacific Railroad locomotives run through on unit trains to Grays Harbor, Washington for transshipment.
+These run-through trains are operated by PSAP crews.
 The PSAP hauled around 80,000 carloads in 2011.